NLnetLabs/rpki-doc/source/rpki/using-rpki-data.rst

 ..
 Important:: **For route origin validation to succeed in its objective, operators should
                ultimately drop all BGP announcements that are marked as Invalid.**
-               Before taking this step, organisations should first analyse the effects of such a measure to avoid unintended results.
+               Before taking this step, organisations should first analyse the effects of doing this, to avoid unintended results.
 Initially accepting Invalid announcements and giving them a lower preference, as well as tagging them with a BGP community is a good first step to measure this.